CenterClick NTP200 and NTP250 Documentation - Client List

 DNS Lookups

 The device will perform reverse DNS lookups in the background for all clients that send requests.
-These lookups are rate limited to at most 1 lookup per second and are refreshed once per day.
+These lookups are rate limited to at most 1 lookup per second and are refreshed at most once per day.

 The DNS lookup functionality can be disabled using the Admin Console if not desired.
 Lookups are also automatically suspended if the device has more than 50000 clients.